Lead Generation Chatbots: How They Work and Why They Convert

 A lead generation chatbot is an AI-powered widget that sits on your website and engages visitors in real-time conversation.
 Instead of waiting for someone to fill out a static form, the chatbot initiates dialogue, asks qualifying questions, and captures contact details within the natural flow of a conversation.

 The difference between a lead generation chatbot and a basic FAQ bot is intent.
 FAQ bots answer questions and deflect support tickets.
-Lead generation chatbots guide visitors toward sharing their name, email, phone number, or project details — while simultaneously helping them get the information they came for.
+Lead generation chatbots guide visitors toward sharing their name, email, phone number, or project details, while simultaneously helping them get the information they came for.
 The visitor gets instant answers.
 You get a qualified lead.
 Both sides win.

 Think of it as the difference between a receptionist who hands you a clipboard and one who greets you by name, asks what you need, and walks you to the right person.
-The information collected is the same, but the experience — and the completion rate — are worlds apart.
+The information collected is the same, but the experience (and the completion rate) are worlds apart.

 The data: chatbots vs forms

-The performance gap between chatbots and static forms is not marginal — it's a multiple.
+The performance gap between chatbots and static forms is not marginal.
+It's a multiple.

 How a lead generation chatbot actually works